-It soon became dark, and Mrs. Hunt said Sabra was tired and had better go to bed.
-She wished, however. to sit up until Jason came in, and was told, perhaps it would be late.
-She had hoped that she was to sleep alone, but Henrietta took her to the adjoining bed-room and told her she was to sleep with her mother; that before she was married, she had always slept with her, and that she chose company.
-Henrietta talked very kindly to her, and told her she would call her in time for breakast; that they did not rise early as they did at father Hudson's; and, bidding her good night, she left her.
-Sabra tried to pray, but her heart was full; she laid herself down, but thoughts of her dear home rushed into her mind.
-She thought of her dear mother; and although twelve hours had not yet passed since she bade her good-by, it seemed a long, long time She wondered if the chickens and turkeys had been fed, and who milked old Nab and Sputter, and if the rennet had been prepared; for, in the morning, there would be a cheese to make.
+It soon became dark, and Mrs. Hunt said Sabra was tired and had better go to bed; she wished, however, to sit up until Jason came in, but was told, perhaps it would be late.
+She had hoped that she was to sleep alone, but Henrietta took her to the adjoining bed-room, and told her she was to sleep with her mother; that before she was married, she had always slept with her, and that she chose company.
+Henrietta talked very kindly to her, and told her she would call her in time for breakfast; that they did not rise early as they did at father Hudson's, and bidding her good night, she left her.
+Sabra tried to pray, but her heart was full; she laid herself down, but thoughts of her own dear home rushed into her mind.
+She thought of her dear mother, and although twelve hours had not yet passed since she bade her good-bye, it seemed a long, long time to her.
+She wondered if the chickens and turkeys had been fed, and who milked old Nab and Sputter, and if the rennet had been prepared, for, in the morning, there would be a cheese to make.
 And then she thought of those she had heard Henrietta speak of as being near her age, Maria Atherton, Sophia Davis, and others.
 She heard Mrs. Hunt come to bed, but she laid very still that she might think her asleep.
 She would have given much if she had been alone, that she might have relieved her burdened heart by weeping.
 At length she fell asleep, and dreamed that Sophia Davis and Adaline Jones called for her to take a walk with them.
 They were dressed very neatly, and looked very genteel.
-She stepped out to get her bonnet; and heard Sophia say to Adaline: "Oh, pshaw! how awkwardly she is dressed; what will Sophrona Thompson and Adelaide Woodard say if they see us?"
-"O never mind," said Adaline, "she is from the country, and they will make allowances.
-For my part I do not care what they say, I like her countenance; she is intelligent, and good company, I know, if she is dressed odd."
-Sabra could bear no more, but commenced crying bitterly.
-It awakened Mrs. Hunt, who spoke to her and awoke her, saying; "What is the matter? are you homesick already?
+She thought she stepped out to get her bonnet; she heard Sophia say to Adaline: "Oh, pshaw! how awkwardly she is dressed; what will Sophrona Thomson and Adalaide Woodard say if they see us?"
+"Oh, never mind," said Adaline, "she is from the country, and they will make allowances.
+For my part I do not care what they say, I like her countenance; she is intelligent and good company, I know, if she is dressed odd."
+Sabra could bear no more, she commenced crying bitterly.
+It awakened Mrs. Hunt, she spoke to her and awoke her, saying: "What is the matter. are you homesick already?
 I told Henrietta that it would be just so, and that you would want to go home before twenty-four hours."
-Sabra composed herself as well as she could, and told her she had been dreaming, and was very sorry she had disturbed her. laid still, feeling very glad that it was a dream. the morning she awoke quite early, and heard Mrs. Hunt get up; she told Sabra to lie until Henrietta called her, as they did not breafast early.
-Their bedroom was adjoining the kitchen, and she soon heard Mrs. Hunt relating to Henrietta what had happened in the night; how she was awakened from a sound sleep, by Sabra, and that she had not slept any since she had been awakened; she did not believe that Sabra was dreaming, she thought her homesick, and very likely they would have to take her back home, and that would be expensive: she thought they had better have left her at home.
+Sabra composed herself as well as she could, and told her she had been dreaming, and that she was very sorry she had disturbed her; she laid still, feeling very glad that it was a dream.
+In the morning she awoke quite early, she heard Mrs. Hunt get up, she told Sabra to lie until Henrietta called her, as they did not breakfast early.
+Their bed-room was adjoining the kitchen, and she soon heard Mrs. Hunt relating to Henrietta what had happened in the night; how she was awakened from a sound sleep, by Sabra, and that she had not slept any since she had been awakened: she did not believe that Sabra was dreaming, she thought ther homesick, and very likely they would have to take her back home, and that would be expensive, she thought they had better left her at home.
 Henrietta told her she thought Sabra would be contented.